faraheloumi/FinanSync/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This application leverages artificial intelligence to accurately count the number of fruits on a tree from images.
-It is designed to aid researchers and agricultural professionals by simplifying the process of yield estimation and crop management, thus providing valuable insights for agricultural decisions.
+The main function of the mobile application is to keep track of stocks, exchange rates, and cryptocurrencies and provide a user-friendly platform for experienced investors and beginners to stay informed and make wise decisions.

 <br/>
 <div style="display:flex;flex-direction:column;justify-content:canter;" align="center">